 Draper’s sentiments echo a definition from Copyblogger, which proclaims that “the art and science of direct-response copywriting involves strategically delivering words (whether written or spoken) that get people to take some form of action.”

 And here lies the bottom line: a copywriter’s goal is to prompt people to take a single action — in many cases, the purchase of a product or service, but also anything from making a phone call to visiting a store.
 Building relationships and making connections along the way are simply the means to an end.
 Copywriters by nature, must put the desired action first.
 They must prioritise results as if their jobs depend on it.
 Because — let’s face it — they do.

 Perhaps, copywriting guru Joanna Wiebe of Copyhackers puts it best when it comes to expecting results.
 She writes that not only do “persuasion and conversion go hand-in-hand”, but that “if you’re not persuading visitors — to sign up, to comment, to share, to buy — it’s going to be very hard for you to boost your conversion rate.”

 In other words, copywriting is ultimately a numbers game, even if the rhetorical prose tugs on the heartstrings to get where it needs to go.

 According to a research report (March, 2014) by the Content Marketing Institute, 82% of marketers cite brand awareness as one of their key content marketing goals — which of course can lead to increased sales.
-Other top goals of an organisation’s content marketing program include lead generation, thought leadership, website traffic, and customer retention/loyalty.
+Other top goals of an organisation’s content marketing programme include lead generation, thought leadership, website traffic and customer retention/loyalty.

 Let’s go to a real-life industry leader to learn more about how content marketing works in action: Coca-Cola.
 This 123-year-old institution leads the pack when it comes to creating content that works.
 The key?
 Storytelling that is relevant, consistent and compelling to consumers and media alike.